grv1207/Graph-KB/README.md

-# Graph-KB
+# Graph-KD
 ----------

-Graph-KB is a general graph exploring tool, which has following functionalities:
+Graph-KD is a general graph exploring tool, which has following functionalities:
 1. Finding K-shortest path between two nodes.
 2. Exploring paths around a given node.
 3. Infering relations between source and target node of a given path.

+Graph-KD Exploring Relational Information for Knowledge Discovery.
+##Roland Roller, Gaurav Vashisth, Philippe Thomas, He Wang, Michael Mikhailov and Mark Stevenson
+[To appear] Proceedings of the International Semantic Web Conference 2019.

 The knowledge-graph that is used to build this tool is the **UMLS (Unified Medical Language System) dataset** which is freely available at [UMLS website](https://uts.nlm.nih.gov/home.html)